Association of African Air Forces: Liaison Officers Working Group

 The AAAF also hosts another conference each year, the Liaison Officers Working Group, which focuses on completing products and creating new proposals for the Air Chiefs to review and approve at the AACS Executive Session.
 Each AAAF member designates a Liaison Officer (LNO) that works with the AAAF Permanent Secretariat team to collaborate and develop tangible solutions and products to meet AAAF organizational objectives for its members.
-The LNO Working Group has been hosted in Senegal, Germany, Zambia and Ghana.
-The next conference is scheduled to take in August 2023, location to be determined.
+The LNO Working Group has been hosted in Senegal, Germany, Zambia, Ghana and Tunisia.
+The next conference is scheduled to take place in the Autumn 2024, location to be determined.